 You might be surprised at just how much sweat can fly from your body as you exert yourself through heavy pedaling.

 One of the best ways to make your cleanup easier is to invest in a bike trainer mat.
-This is simply a padded mat that goes underneath a bike trainer.
 Its main purpose is to catch the copious amounts of sweat that will likely be flying from your body once you get up to a really good speed.

 In addition, a good bike trainer mat should help by providing traction to keep you and your equipment in place, and should also protect your floor from any dirt and scratches.

 We will be reviewing the top 5 bike trainer mats so that you can more easily decide which one is right for you.